zhouxiaomao/python-chirp/doc/pool.rst

 Pool
 ====

-Please import all classes from namespace :py:mod:`libchirp.pool`
+Please import all classes from namespace :py:mod:`libchirp.pool`, to make sure you get the right implementation.

 .. code-block:: python